Use Microsoft 365 to send and receive emails in Mojo

 How it works

-- No passwords are stored - Mojo uses secure access tokens granted by Microsoft.
+- No passwords are stored.
+Mojo uses secure access tokens granted by Microsoft.

 Removing or changing the mail server